Back to Blog

 Public WiFi networks, whether found in cafes, airports, hotels, or other shared spaces, offer undeniable convenience.
 But this convenience comes with a hidden cost: heightened exposure to data theft and cyberattacks.
 Hackers, cybercriminals, or even compromised network administrators often target these networks to steal usernames, passwords, credit card details, and other sensitive information.

 When you're accessing personal or confidential data, such as your online banking account or private company resources, any security gap can result in catastrophic consequences.
 One of the most reliable ways to minimize these risks is by using a trusted, paid Virtual Private Network (VPN).
-Below, we'll look at how threats on public WiFi operate, why a VPN helps protect you, and how these measures align with major compliance frameworks like HIPAA, GDPR, SOC2, ISO, and FedRAMP.
+Below, we'll look at how threats on public WiFi operate, why a VPN helps protect you, and how these measures fit into modern security best practices.

 Common Risks on Public WiFi